[Editor’s note: This story was previously published in April 2018. It has since been updated and republished.]

 We’ve all heard about the massive amount of money, time, and effort going into the pursuit of fully autonomous driving.
 One day, we will inevitably have self-driving cars everywhere, death rates from driving will be significantly lower and traffic headaches will be greatly reduced.
 This is the future.

 But just because autonomous driving is the future, that doesn’t mean the road to the future will be without hiccups.
 Recently, autonomous driving has turned into a “too fast” technology.
-Last year, a self-driving car from Tesla Inc (NASDAQ:TSLA) was involved in a fatal accident in Florida.
-This year, a self-driving car from Uber was involved in a fatal accident in Arizona.
+Over the past few years incidents like a self-driving car from Tesla Inc (NASDAQ:TSLA) that was involved in a fatal accident in Florida or one from from Uber involved in a fatal accident in Arizona have made them seem riskier.

 The fallout of these accidents is not small.
 Chipmaker and autonomous driving leader NVIDIA Corporation (NASDAQ:NVDA) suspended self-driving tests.
 Uber was suspended from autonomous vehicle testing in Arizona.
 There has been a lot of negative press recently about the risks of autonomous driving.